HISTORY

 We give you thanks, O God, for the gifts of your people, and for the work of many hands, which have beautified this place and furnished it for the celebration of your holy mysteries.
 Accept and bless all we have done, and grant that in these earthly things we may behold the order and beauty of things heavenly; through Jesus Christ our Lord.
 Amen.
 (BCP, page 573)

-- The 50th Anniversary History Committee
+- Written by The 50th Anniversary History Committee